Lucagiac/serial_arduino_to_processing/README.md

 # serial_arduino_to_processing
-Two simple sketches are in this repository to set up communication from Arduino to Processing through serial.
+Simple sketches are in this repository to set up communication from Arduino to Processing through serial, both in analog and digital values.